docker-library/docs/consul/content.md

 The `-retry-join` parameter specifies the external IP of one other agent in the cluster to use to join at startup.
 There are several ways to control how an agent joins the cluster, see the [agent configuration](https://www.consul.io/docs/agent/options.html) guide for more details on the `-join`, `-retry-join`, and `-atlas-join` options.

+Note also we've set [`leave_on_terminate`](https://www.consul.io/docs/agent/options.html#leave_on_terminate) using the `CONSUL_LOCAL_CONFIG` environment variable.
+This is recommended for clients since they should usually be removed from the cluster when the Consul agent terminates.

-At startup, the agent will read config JSON files from `/consul/config/client` then `/consul/config/local`.
+At startup, the agent will read config JSON files from `/consul/config`.
 Data will be persisted in the `/consul/data` volume.

 Here are some example queries on a host with an external IP of 66.175.220.234: